Provably Correct Algorithms for Matrix Column Subset Selection with Selectively Sampled Data: Proofs

 then with probability $\geq 1-\delta-4\delta'$ we have

-Here $\mat E_t = \mathcal P_{\mathcal S_t^\perp}(\mat M)$ denotes the projected matrix at the $t$-th round. \end{lem} Lemma \ref{lem_norm_estimation} is similar with previous results on subspace detection \cite{subspace-detection} and matrix approximation \cite{power-adaptivity}.
-Namely, one can accurately estimate the $\ell_2$ norm of a vector provided that the vector is incoherent.
+Here $\mat E_t = \mathcal P_{\mathcal S_t^\perp}(\mat M)$ denotes the projected matrix at the $t$-th round. \end{lem} Lemma \ref{lem_norm_estimation} is similar with previous results on subspace detection \citep{subspace-detection} and matrix approximation \citep{power-adaptivity}.
+The intuition behind Lemma \ref{lem_norm_estimation} is that one can accurately estimate the $\ell_2$ norm of a vector by uniform subsampling entries of the vector, provided that the vector itself is incoherent.
 The proof of Lemma \ref{lem_norm_estimation} is deferred to Appendix \ref{appsec:alg2}.

 Similar to the first step, by taking a union bound over all possible subsets of picked columns and $n_2-k$ unpicked columns we can prove a stronger version of Lemma \ref{lem_norm_estimation}, as shown in Corollary \ref{cor_norm_estimation_uniform}. \begin{cor} Fix $\delta,\delta' > 0$.
 Suppose Eq. (\ref{eq_preserve_subspace_incoherence_uniform}) and (\ref{eq_preserve_project_incoherence_uniform}) hold with probability $\geq 1-\delta$.
 If